Pac12Run8000/OnTheMap2/README.md

 2. Once you login there should be a map display the different locations of Udacity members along with a popup url.
 <img src="https://user-images.githubusercontent.com/12214205/33788339-74d3330c-dc26-11e7-9f64-ba1938b74f64.png" height="250">
 3. To add a location click on the "+" button and a screen with 2 TextFields should be presented. <img src="https://user-images.githubusercontent.com/12214205/33788432-07738efa-dc27-11e7-9024-3f694532722d.png" height="250">
-4.Enter Location information (Denver CO), and a url:(http://5280.com).
+4. Enter Location information (Denver CO), and a url:(http://5280.com).
 Click the "Find Location" button.
 And you should get a map that displays the location.
+Click the "Finish" button.
 <img src="https://user-images.githubusercontent.com/12214205/33788608-1eb6b442-dc28-11e7-880a-e0a7c3d62904.png" height="250">
+5. Once you finish the map should be displayed again and you should be able to on your pin located in the location that you designated.
+You should also see the other Udacity users who have a location on the map.